ndrean/caching_an_api/README.md

 > DONT add `:mnesia` in the MixProject application `:extra_applications` since you will need to start it manually.
 Instead, add `included_applications: [:mnesia]`.
 This will also remove the warnings in VSCode.
 The reason is that you need to firstly create the schema (meaning you create the database), and only then start Mnesia.

-The sequence is:

-1. `:mnesia.create_schema` to create a new database.

-2. `:mnesia.start()`

-3. `:mnesia.create_table` where you specify the rows and also that you want a disc copy for your node.
+The sequence is:  `:mnesia.create_schema` to create a new database, then  `:mnesia.start()`, then `:mnesia.create_table` where you specify the rows and also that you want a disc copy for your node.
 The parameter `disc_copies: [node()]` means that data is stored both on disc and in the memory.

-4. The disc copy directory can be specified in the `config.exs` file.
+Finally, the disc copy directory can be specified in the `config.exs` file.

 ### Distributed Mnesia startup